Beginner's Guide: Creating Your Character

 In each Realm, you can choose from among seven different races (19 races in all).
 Each race has basic qualities.
 Besides their physical appearance, which varies from race to race, they also begin life with some other attributes, known generally as their "stats."
 These attributes are basically the same for each realm, with minor variations.
 The attributes for Albion are, for instance: Strength, Constitution, Dexterity, Quickness, Intelligence, Piety and Charisma.
 Some races are very strong, but not so quick.
 Others may be fast and dexterous, but not terribly powerful.
 There are also certain races that are even in all attributes, not excelling at any.
 Choosing the race you will play does have an effect on your final character.
 If you want to be a wizard, for instance, it's best to look for a character with high intelligence.
 A basic fighter type (sometimes known as a "tank") will need strength, lots of health (Constitution) and good dexterity.
 Some magic users use their piety (or Empathy in Hibernia) to fuel their magic skill.

-Finally, once you have chosen a race and a path, you must name the character and allocate some bonus points to the most important attributes.
+Once you have chosen a race and a class, you must name the character, create your character look, and allocate some bonus points to the most important attributes.
 You will have 30 points to allocate, but be warned that if you add more than 10 points to one attribute, each point over 10 counts for two of your allocation, not one.
 Notice also that certain attributes are highlighted in yellow.
 These are the attributes most important to the type of character you have chosen, and it is generally a good idea to boost these attributes if you want your character to be most effective.
+By default, these are automatically assigned once you select a class, but are changeable during creation and through the customize option located at the bottom of the character list screen.

 Albion: Races and Classes